 Industry: The presence of more than 12 industrial zones in Mount Lebanon and the proximity to the port of Beirut, Lebanon’s largest port, presents important opportunities for the development of industrial projects in the region.

-Chemicals, Pharmaceuticals, and Plastics: through IDAL, USD 95.8 million were already invested from 5 companies in Mount Lebanon in the pharmaceutical sector, and USD 29.3 million were invested in the chemical and plastics industry.
+Chemicals, Pharmaceuticals, and Plastics: More than USD 95 million were invested by 5 companies in Mount Lebanon in the pharmaceutical sector, and USD 29.3 million in the chemical and plastics industry with the support of IDAL.

-Agro-Food: the proximity of the Mount Lebanon governorate to important national agricultural areas such as the Bekaa valley, provides easier access to fresh agriculture produce.
+Agro-Food: the proximity of the Mount Lebanon governorate to important national agricultural areas such as the Bekaa valley provides easy access to fresh agriculture produce.

 Tourism: 5 of the 9 most visited touristic attractions of the country are located in Mount Lebanon.
 There are 260 hotels in the Governorate, the highest concentration of hotels by Governorate excluding Beirut.